Mitchell County License Hearing Guide

 What It Is

-- Lower Burden of Proof than Criminal Trial: The standard of proof at an ALR hearing is lower than in a criminal trial.
-The DMV only needs to show "probable cause" to believe you were driving impaired, not "beyond a reasonable doubt."
+- Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DMV only needs to show "substantial evidence" that you were driving while impaired, not "beyond a reasonable doubt."

 How to Prepare

-- Consider Hiring a DUI Attorney: A DUI attorney experienced in Mitchell County can significantly increase your chances of a favorable outcome.
-They understand the local court system, the applicable laws, and can effectively present your case.
+- Consider Hiring a DUI Attorney: A DUI attorney experienced in ALR hearings can significantly increase your chances of a favorable outcome.
+They can help you gather evidence, prepare your case, and represent you at the hearing.

 Possible Outcomes